-PHILHARMONIC ORCHESTRA (70900) formerly Symphonic Orchestra
+SYMPHONIC ORCHESTRA (70900)

 Prerequisite: Successful completion of Fairfield string skill level V. This class may not be taken as pass/fail.
 The focus of this course will be on developing advanced instrumental techniques, ensemble playing and music reading.
 A limited number of students will be selected on each instrument to provide balanced instrumentation.
 Select woodwind, brass and percussion players from the Wind Ensemble will be added to complete the instrumentation of the Symphonic Orchestra.
 Orchestral literature of various periods and styles will be studied and performed.
 A weekly instrumental lesson is required for this course.
 Participation in all scheduled rehearsals and performances is required.